 However, if you feel that having a coaching niche will help you focus, gain clarity, forge a strong message, do the work you love and create long-term sustainability and impact, then there are some key areas to look at to find your coaching niche.

-In this article, I aim to lay out the 8 “lenses” you can use to cast your eye over your life and interests to find where a coaching niche might lie.
+In this article, I aim to lay out the 8 “lenses” you can use to cast your eye over your life and interests to find where a coaching niche and ideal clients might lie.

 As you might have guessed by the title of this article, I have an acronym that not only covers these 8 areas but does so in a way that will leave you inspired!